nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # Introduction

-Tired of sending out offers to the best candidates, just to receive a disappointing reply that they have already accepted another offer that was sent out before your's?
+Tired of sending out offers to the best candidates, just to receive a disappointing reply that they have already accepted another offer that was sent out before yours?

 **InterviewHub**  is a desktop app for engineering manager to schedule job interviews and manage applicants.
 By optimizing recruitment workflows, we enable faster decision-making, helping you secure top talent before your competitors.